abTEM/abTEM/docs/getting_started/overview.md

 The computationally demanding parts are implemented using jit-compiled Numba code and high-performance libraries, maintaining speed while ensuring portability.

-abTEM works with the Atomic Simulation Environment and the density functional theory code GPAW to provide an seamless environment for simulating images from first principles.
+abTEM works with the Atomic Simulation Environment and the density functional theory code GPAW to provide a seamless environment for simulating images from first principles.

 ### The abTEM object model